1

 The transition towards the renewable energy sector will further accelerate economic development, keep energy access reliable and affordable and improve healthcare and quality of life.

 A key enabler for Bangladesh’s renewables transition is the support from global organisations.
 Since the country’s independence, the World Bank has provided over USD $30 billion in grants and interest-free credits.
-Currently, Bangladesh continues to take advantage of the interest-free credits to fund its renewable energy projects.
+Furthermore, Bangladesh has been taking advantage of interest-free credits to fund its renewable energy projects.

 Another success story is the partnership between the World Future Council, the local Coastal Development Partnership organisation, and the German development organisation, Bread for the World.
 In 2018, it kicked-off the “100% Renewable Energy for Bangladesh – Access to renewable energy for all within one generation” project.